gurditsingh/hydeout/_posts/test.md

 Once the spark pool is created it would appear in the list of spark pools in the Azure Synapse Analytics workspace dashboard page.
 This would mean that the spark cluster got successfully created and provisioned.
 Now we are ready to use this pool.

+Now that the spark pool has been created, we need to test it by trying to access some sample data from Azure Data Lake Storage account.

 ## How organizations use the Modern SQL Data Warehouse ?